MaterializeInc/materialize/doc/user/content/sql/create-sink/kafka.md

 ### Exactly-once processing

+By default, Kafka sinks provide [exactly-once processing guarantees](https://kafka.apache.org/documentation/#semantics), which ensures that messages are not duplicated or dropped in failure scenarios.

-To achieve its exactly-once processing guarantees, Materialize stores internal metadata in an additional *progress topic*.
-This topic is shared across all sinks that use a particular Kafka connection.
-The name of the progress topic can be specified when [creating a connection](/sql/create-connection); otherwise, a default is chosen based on the Materialize environment `id` and the connection `id`.
+To achieve this, Materialize stores some internal metadata in an additional *progress topic*.
+This topic is shared among all sinks that use a particular [Kafka connection](/sql/create-connection/#kafka).
+The name of the progress topic can be specified when [creating a connection](/sql/create-connection#general-options); otherwise, a default is chosen based on the Materialize environment `id` and the connection `id`.
 In either case, Materialize will attempt to create the topic if it does not exist.
 The contents of this topic are not user-specified.

+#### End-to-end exactly-once processing

+Exactly-once semantics are an end-to-end property of a system, but Materialize only controls the initial produce step.
+To ensure _end-to-end_ exactly-once message delivery, you should ensure that:

+- The broker is configured with replication factor greater than 3, with unclean leader election disabled (`unclean.leader.election.enable=false`).
+- All downstream consumers are configured to only read committed data (`isolation.level=read_committed`).
+- The consumers' processing is idempotent, and offsets are only committed when processing is complete.

+For more details, see [the Kafka documentation](https://kafka.apache.org/documentation/).

 ## Examples